Minor children who come to Canada unaccompanied must be cared for by a responsible adult who is known as a Custodian.

 - Responding 24/7 to emergency situations involving the student.

 Establishing a Custodial Guardianship Relationship

-To establish a recognized Custodial Guardianship relationship in Canada two notarized documents are required.
-First, a Custodian Declaration is prepared by the person who will serve as the student's Custodian.
-This document confirms that a local individual is available and willing to represent the parent's interests in ensuring that the student has adequate care and support.
+To establish a recognized Custodial relationship in Canada two notarized documents are required.
+First, a Custodian Declaration is prepared by an individual to demonstrate her/his willingness to represent the parent’s interests and ensure that the student has adequate care and support.

 Second, a Parent Declaration is prepared by the natural parents or legal guardians.
-This document confirms that the natural parents give permission for the assigned Custodian to act on their behalf.
-It validates the Custodian's role in relation to the minor-aged student.
+This document confirms that the natural parents give permission for the assigned Custodian Representative to act on their behalf.
+It validates the Custodian Representative’s role in relation to the minor-aged student.

 Upon receipt of a completed Application for Custodial Guardianship a draft custodial declaration will be forwarded to you for review.
 Once the accuracy of the information has been confirmed we will arrange to have the document signed, notarized and then couriered to you so that it may be used in applying for a study permit to enter Canada.

 Once a Canadian Visa Officer is satisfied that adequate arrangements have been made for the care and support for an unaccompanied minor they will generally give favourable consideration to the approval of a study permit, provided the student has met all other requirements of the Canadian Government.